 What is Azure Key Vault?

 For those who are unfamiliar with The Azure service Azure Key Vault the fastest way to sum it up is that its a cloud service on Azure used for storing sensitive application information like tokens, passwords, API keys as well as TLS and SSL certificates used by resources on Azure or accessing Azure resources.
 The benefit of using a service like this is it will greatly reduce the risk of secrets being leaked accidentally.
 If you would like a more comprehensive overview of the service go to the Azure Key Vault website.

-Ok so let’s say you’re storing your SSL certificates within Azure Key Vault You’re going to wanna way to monitor your certificates without having to use an additional service such as App Insights.
+Ok so let’s say you’re storing your SSL certificates in a Azure Key Vault and you want a way to monitor the certificates expiration dates without having to use an additional service such as App Insights.

-Assuming that you have a Key Vault created with Ceriffcates stored within it the vault.
+Assuming that you have a Key Vault created with ceritficates already stored within the vault.
 Start clicking on certificate contacts and ensure that this area is populated with the contacts of who to notify when certificates are expiring.

 Within the Lifetime Actions Type you can set the action to take as the certificate ages as well as Number of Days prior to expiration before the notification is to be sent.